dan-leach/clinical-branching-scenario/guide/guide.md

 >>>>>>>>
 >>>>>>>> `array | optional`
 >>>>>>>>
 >>>>>>>> Contains state objects to be set if the keyword is matched.
-If not defined the state object is not altered by submitting this input_textarea.
-A keyword setState value takes priority over a input_textarea setState value.
+If not defined the state object is not altered by matching this keyword.
+A keyword setState value takes priority over a setState value for the parent input_textarea.
 >>>>>>>>>
 >>>>>>>>> <details><summary>state</summary>
 >>>>>>>>>